OctaDist/OctaDist/docs/dev.rst

+.. _label-development:

 ===========
 Development
 ===========

 OctaDist is written entirely in Python 3 binding to Tkinter toolkit.
-It is available for on Windows, Linux, and macOS for both 32-bit and 64-bit systems.
+We aim that OctaDist should be user-friendly software so that anyone can use.
+Therefore, we have been developing OctaDist with the ease of use.
-It can be used as a graphical user interface (GUI) and a command line interface (CLI) version.
-The first one is mainly developed for the end-users, who are not familiar with Linux command, while the latter is appropriate for the end-users and developer who are working with CLI, for example, on Linux or macOS.
+In the current version, it supports both of a graphical user interface (GUI) and a command line interface (CLI) version.
+The first one is mainly developed for the general end-users who are not familiar with command line, while the latter is primarily developed as a package which is appropriate for those who works with CLI.
+Having designed as a third party package, the command-line OctaDist version is an smart assistant helping with a wide range of your problems.

 Contribution